HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 2. Validation and processing: We implement mechanisms to validate the model's output against our defined schema, ensuring it meets our criteria before further processing or merging into other systems.

 These components work together to create a robust framework for generating structured outputs from LLMs.

+## Obtaining Structured Outputs via Prompt Engineering with Anthropic's Claude API

-By leveraging both traditional prompt engineering and structured generation techniques, we can exert fine-grained control over the model's responses while maintaining flexibility.
+Structured generation can be implemented explicitly through careful prompting of the model or implicitly with an algorithm called guided decoding, which manipulates the model generation at each token to enforce the desired structure.
+By leveraging both, we can exert fine-grained control over the model's responses while maintaining flexibility.
 Let's explore how to implement these concepts in Python in the Anthropic API.

-## Obtaining Structured Outputs with Anthropic's Claude API

 We start with setting up traditional text generation with Anthropic's Claude API.
 We will think about what makes a good schema and exploit prompt engineering to guide the model towards the desired output format.
 After a few experiments with prompt-engineering we will explore two more advanced techniques to enforce structured generation: assistant response prefilling and function calling.